hai-vr/documentation/docs/products/xyvr/privacy.md

 # Privacy and Data considerations

-XYVR does not operate any server.
+#### Where is my data stored?

 All data is stored locally on your computer.

 - **This application does not store your email and password.**
 - We store a cookie file and session tokens upon login, if requested.
 - We store your address book in the `%APPDATA%/XYVR/` folder.

+#### What servers are called?

+XYVR does not operate any server, and it does not have analytics.
+The only services are those of the social VR apps.

 - We only perform requests to the following URLs:
     - for VRChat accounts: `https://api.vrchat.cloud/api/1` (live updates: `wss://pipeline.vrchat.cloud/`)
     - for Resonite accounts: `https://api.resonite.com/` (live updates: `https://api.resonite.com/hub`)